mwarszczynski/Frontend-JS-games/js-tenis/README.txt

-Currently i`m working at simply game - sth like tenis in 2d technology :) i`m going to use canvas and js.
+Tenis game in java script and canvas.